Secure PC is a prepackaged secure computer delivered as a working client to the user

 Secure PC is shipped standard with a software and hardware package that:

-Pulsar is planning to make the Secure PC available through its existing General Services Administration schedule and National Institutes of Health Electronic Computer Store II contract, with shipments starting this month.
+Pulsar is planning to make the Secure PC available through its existing General Services Administration Group 70 and National Institutes of Health Electronic Computer Store II schedules, with shipments starting in November.

-Secure PC's pricing starts at $99 above the cost of a normal computer system, but Holmes said that with more sophisticated security solutions, that price will increase.
+Secure PC's pricing ranges from $99 above the cost of a normal computer system, but Holmes said that with more sophisticated security solutions, that price will increase.